JhinSu/CSAW-2016-Write-Ups/Recon/Fuzyll/README.md

 * http://fuzyll.com/files/csaw2016/deuteranomaly

 You'll see an image of brownish strawberries, presumably what color blind people see.
-If you download the image, it be downloaded normally as a txt file.
+If you download the image, it'll be downloaded normally as a txt file.
 If you open it you'll see this in the exif:

 ***
 CSAW 2016 FUZYLL RECON PART 2 OF ?: No, strawberries don't look exactly like this, but it's